Skip to Content

 An aggravated assault charge doesn’t mean you're out of options

-Aggravated assault is a serious offense in Tacoma, involving intentional, unlawful threats of violence that may result in severe harm to another person.
+Aggravated assault is a serious offense in Tacoma, involving intentional, unlawful threats or acts of violence that may result in severe harm to another person.
 It often involves weapon use or heightened aggression, thus elevating the severity beyond regular assault charges

 Let a trusted aggravated assault attorney in Tacoma protect your rights.
 Call (253) 300-3034 or contact us online today to schedule your free, confidential consultation.